Liquor before beer: Spirits beat out suds in new market data - NewsBreak

 Watson cited data showing that liquor has become 20% cheaper relative to beer in recent decades.

 “Price is a particularly large part of the story,” he said.
-Chick-fil-A testing first ‘plant-forward’ sandwich: Here’s where to try it
+Westlake neighbors in Lake Oswego say they don’t want pickleball courts

 Another factor is advertising and marketing.
 Watson pointed to the success of spirits in its outreach to women.
 Steinman said distilled spirits now advertise freely, something they didn’t do generations ago.